bberka/AspNetCore.MinimalApi.Ext/README.md

 dotnet add package AspNetCore.MinimalApi.Ext
 ```

-## Usage

 ## Things to know before using
 - Library only supports .NET 7.0 and above.
 - You can not use classes with multiple endpoints.
 Each class must have single method that handles the endpoint.
 The default is method named "Handle" however you can change this by overriding EndpointOptions.
 - Currently only class level custom attributes are supported.
 - Model binding to query is not supported however you can use FromQueryAttribute to bind to query.
 - IActionFilters etc. are not supported.
 - Swagger custom tag generation containing folders as controllers.
 (You can check sample project)